grechkovlad/MathScript/README.md

-# MathScript to JVM
+# MathScript to bytecode
-Compiling MathScript to JVM bytecode
+Compiling MathScript to bytecode